-Regardless of the FILTER type setting, the oversampling ratio is the same for each given data rate, meaning that the device requires a set number of modulator clocks to output a single ADC conversion data.
-The output data rate is selected using the DR[3:0] bits in the data rate register and is shown in Table 11.
+The device requires a set number of modulator clocks to output a single ADC conversion data.
+This number is known as the oversampling ratio (OSR).
+The OSR of the digital filter is set using the DR[3:0] bits in the data rate register.
+Equation 8 determines the data rate.